ArtemPonomar/taxi-service/README.md

 # Taxi Service 🚕

-This is a web application for interacting with a database for demonstrative purposes.
+This is a Taxi service, which can be used to find drivers and their cars.

 ## Technologies Used